ballard26/concurrent-hamt/README.md

 Notes
 ----------------------------------------------------------------------
 Credit
-- See top of source files for citations to research papers I referenced while writing code in file.
+- See the top of source files for citations to research papers I referenced while writing code in the file.

 Compatibility
-- This project was developed and tested on OS X, however, since it doesn't rely on any OS dependent libs it is very likely to work on Linux and maybe Windows.
+- This project was only tested on OS X and Linux, no guarantee it will work on Windows.
-- As with above it was also developed on x64_86, it will work on the 32bit equiv., and will most likely work on ARM platforms supported by the LLVM atomic intrinsics and Rust's standard lib.
+- As with above it was also only tested on x64_86 and x86.
+It will most likely work on ARM platforms supported by the LLVM atomic intrinsics and Rust's standard lib.

 Error Handling
 - Any errors that arise from deterministic misuse problems will fail!().